Sun-Air of Scandinavia

-SUN-AIR of Scandinavia A/S, usually shortened to SUN-AIR, is a Danish charter airline headquartered in Billund, with its main base at Billund Airport.
-It used to operate scheduled services as a franchise of British Airways using their name and corporate design as British Airways - operated by SUN-AIR of Scandinavia A/S. The airline announced it would end its scheduled operations in 2025 and now offers charter flights, air taxi services, specialist aerial work and aircraft brokerage services.
+Sun-Air of Scandinavia A/S, usually shortened Sun-Air, is a Danish charter airline headquartered in Billund, with its main base at Billund Airport.
+It used to operate scheduled services as a franchise of British Airways using their name and corporate design as British Airways - operated by SUN-AIR of Scandinavia A/S. The airline announced it would end its scheduled operations in March 2025 and concentrate on charter flights, air taxi services, specialist aerial work and aircraft brokerage services.

 History

 Early years

-The airline was established by Niels Sundberg and commenced operations in 1978.
+The airline was established by Niels Sundberg in 1978 and commenced operations in that same year.
 The company initially operated solely as an air taxi and charter service.
 During 1987, the decision was taken to develop the company into a regional airline.
-By 1996, the airline was conducting around 250 departures each week and carrying roughly 120,000 passengers annually; at the time, Sun-Air's fleet comprises ten 18-seat British Aerospace Jetstream 31s and two 30-seat British Aerospace Jetstream 41s.
+Flights on Lufthansa behalf lasted from 1990 to 1991 when the air carrier went on operating on its own.